arcmesh-labs/arcmesh-cli/README.md

 | 2 | `.venv` sibling to the server `.py` file |
 | 3 | `venv` sibling to the server `.py` file |

-A venv is considered valid if `<venv>/lib/python*/site-packages/mcp` exists.
 If a valid venv is found, the sync output wraps the command as:

 ```
 source /path/to/venv/bin/activate && python server.py [args...]
 ```

 If no venv is found, `sync` falls back to resolving the full `python` path via `which` inside WSL.

+---

 ## Claude Desktop config location